jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

   ],
 )

-However, the duplicate vertices removal strategy will be differ from different tessellation strategy.
+However, the duplicate vertices removal strategy will differ for different tessellation strategy.
 For example, if the tessellation is a wild range tessellation, say based on the whole cluster, the duplicate vertices to be removed will only exist at the edges of the cluster.
 As a result, providing a universal solution for duplicate vertex removal remains difficult.

 //![duplicate vertex的占比问题]